Caellwyn/distributions_ds-west-082420/README.md

 ```

 ### Variance/Standard Deviation
 Variance describes the spread of the data (it is also referred to as the second moment).
-The 'spread' refers loosely to how far away the more extreme values are from the center.
+The 'spread' refers loosely to how far away the values are from the center.

 Standard deviation is the square root of variance, and effectively measures the *average distance away from the mean*.